yonggqiii/it5100a-notes/src/types/sections/exercises.md

 2. The resulting dictionary containing the updated bank accounts after the operations have been processed.

-Take note that there are several ways in which a `Transfer`{.python}
-operation may fail:
+Take note that there are several ways in which a `Transfer` operation may fail:

 1. If either account IDs do not exist in the dictionary, the transfer